AdobeDocs/experience-platform.de-DE/help/release-notes/2020/january-2020.md

 ## Ziele {#destinations}

-In [Adobe Real-time CDP](../../rtcdp/overview.md), destinations are pre-built integrations with destination platforms that activate data to those partners in a seamless way.
+In [Real-time CDP](../../rtcdp/overview.md), destinations are pre-built integrations with destination platforms that activate data to those partners in a seamless way.

 **Neue Funktionen**